But what about the other natural goodies that keep your body and mind in tip-top shape? It’s time to stop putting them in a corner!

 Once you learn a little more about magnesium, we guarantee you’ll want to show it some more love.

-Magnesium Is A Biological Powerhouse
+Magnesium, Biological Powerhouse

 One of magnesium’s hundreds of roles in your body is energy production.
 “We produce and use a chemical called ATP to do everything from making our heartbeat to keeping our brain functioning,” says Tanzer.
 Magnesium contributes to ATP production, and indirectly influences tons of other body functions.